 Slip and falls, especially in public places, lead to embarrassment as well as to lasting injuries with painful consequences that persist for years.
-Whether you slipped in a puddle of water at the mall, tripped on uneven pavement or fell down a flight of poorly-maintained stairs, you want to know how to obtain substantial and fair compensation.
+Whether you slipped in a puddle of water at the mall, tripped on uneven pavement or fell down a flight of poorly-maintained stairs, our Lakeland slip and fall attorney wants you to know how to obtain substantial and fair compensation.

 Slip and fall accidents hit elderly Americans hard.
 According to the Centers for Disease Control, emergency rooms treated approximately 2.5 million adults for nonfatal falls just in 2013.
 Many different factors increase the likelihood of these accidents, including:

 - Hidden holes

 - Poorly maintained structures or equipment

 If a preventable factor contributed to your slip and fall, seek compensation from the property owner, landlord or some other responsible party (or an insurance company representing the liable party) for your medical bills, lost wages, therapy costs and other losses related to the accident.

 The Consequences of a Bad Fall

 Slip and falls occur everywhere, from construction sites to retail stores.
 Depending on the nature of the fall and condition at the time of the accident, falls cause: